McIntosh X123 A/V Processor upgraded with HDMI 2.1 gaming and 8K

-McIntosh has brought the next-generation of gaming and 8K resolution fun to its premium McIntosh X123 A/V Processor home cinema amps.
+McIntosh has brought the next-generation of gaming and 8K resolution fun to its premium McIntosh X123 A/V Processor.
 As of September, all new McIntosh X123 A/V Processors shipped will come with three HDMI 2.1-certified ports including all the en vogue gaming standards plus one or two which are even ahead of the curve.

-That means VRR, ALLM, QMS and 4K gaming at 120fps as well as the inclusion of HDMI QFT to truly minimise input lag.
+That means VRR, ALLM, QMS (quick media switching) and 4K gaming at 120fps as well as the inclusion of HDMI QFT to truly minimise input lag.
 As well as gaming, HDMI 2.1 also brings support for 8K too and the ability for this unit to upscale content to 8K levels.

 The only bad news is for those who have already bought the original version of the McIntosh X123 A/V Processor because it won't be possible to upgrade to the 8K and HDMI 2.1 abilities through an OTA update to the firmware.
 Sad times.